Dr. Ian Drumm

 Areas of research

-Augmented Reality, Mixed Reality, Acoustics, Audio, Public Engagement
+Extended Reality, Deep Learning, Acoustics, Audio, Public Engagement

 I have been PI, and CI for EPSRC and EU funded projects that include public engagement and developments in future media technologies.
-I have published journal articles in Beam Tracing for Room Acoustics Prediction, FDTD/FEM techniques and hybridised Wavefield Synthesis/Ambisonics.
+I have published journal articles in Beam Tracing for Room Acoustics Prediction, FDTD/FEM techniques, hybridised Wavefield Synthesis/Ambisonics and applications of XR in medical training and psychology.
+I currently do research for XR in medical training and the European funded AI foundry, exploring ways to leverage AI and Deep Learning technologies.

 - Degree: BSc Physics with Honours